prakratt/GamblerGrandma/README.md

-# gambler_grandma
+# Gambler Grandma
-modelling the game of tambola
+Modelling the game of Tambola using probability and simulating it using code to verify results.